Custom and Standard Sprockets and Gears

 Custom Sprockets can have various designs.
 Sprockets typically do not have a flange.
 Some sprockets used with timing belts have flanges to keep the timing belt centered.
 Industrial Sprockets and chains are also used for power transmission from one shaft to another where slippage is not admissible, sprocket chains being used instead of belts or ropes and sprocket-wheels instead of pulleys.
 They can be run at high speed and some forms of chain are so constructed as to be noiseless even at high speed.

-Contact Mechanical Power, a Global Sourcing Company, to talk to a professional to help you select the right industrial sprockets, chains and gears for your application.
+Contact Mechanical Power, a custom sprocket manufacturer.
+We are here to help you select the right industrial sprockets, chains and gears for your application.

 Take the hassle out of global sourcing.